Characters: The Passage Homeland

 - Good Is Not Nice: She's pretty stand-offish and aggressive, but is on the side of the angels.

-- Happily Married: To Eustace, after the fall of the Homeland.
+- Happily Married: After the fall of the Homeland, she marries Eustace.

 - Number Two: To Eustace within the Insurgency.

 - La Résistance: A high-ranking member and second-in-command to the leader, Eustace.

 - Well-Intentioned Extremist: She's perfectly willing to go along with suicide bombings and other acts of violence.
 Considering who Guilder is and what the Homeland does, it's tough to blame her.

 - Who's Your Daddy?: It's Tifty, although she's unaware of this until Tifty tells her on his deathbed.